SiaFoundation/siad/modules/renter/filesystem/README.md

 The Filesystem subsystem contains Filesystem specific errors, the definition for the common `node` type as well as all the exported methods which are called by other modules.

-It is a special `DirNode` which acts as the root of the Filesystem and is always kept in memory instead of being pruned like the other nodes.
+It is a special `DirNode` which acts as the root of the Filesystem, is created upon startup and is always kept in memory instead of being pruned like the other nodes.
 The job of the FileSystem is to translate SiaPaths into regular paths and pass calls to its exported methods on to the correct child if possible.
 It also implements some high level methods which might require interacting with multiple nodes like `RenameDir` for example.

 ### DirNode
 **Key Files**